 2. Boil the green bean for 5-7 minutes.

 3. Cut the cherry tomatoes into 4 pieces while the potatoes and beans cool.

 4. Then mix the tomatoes with the potatoes and green beads, and then add in oregano, salt, and extra virgin olive oil.

 5. Boil the octopus for 35-45 minutes, then cut the tentacles in half.

-6. Marinate the octopus with garlic, extra virgin olive oil, and salt, and then grill under they turn golden in color.
+6. Marinate the octopus with garlic, extra virgin olive oil, and salt, and then grill over a coal fire until they turn golden in color.